gaqzi/reflections/content/python/metaclasses.md

 Despite the fact that we haven't called class `A` or created an instance of it, the `__new__` method of metaclass `PrintMeta` was executed and printed the name of the target class.
 In the return statement of `__new__` method, `super()` was used to call the `__new__` method of the base class (`type`) of the metaclass `PrintMeta`.

-## Special Methods Used by Metaclasses
+## Special methods used by metaclasses

 Type `type`, as the default metaclass in Python, defines a few special methods that new metaclasses can override to implement unique code generation behavior.
 Here is a brief overview of these "magic" methods that exist on a metaclass: